-- When the DCF within the ASON entities support ECC interfaces, the following functions are required to be supported: - ECC access function (as specified in clause 7.1.1) - ECC data-link termination function (as specified in clause 7.1.2) - "Network Layer PDU into ECC Data-Link Layer" encapsulation function (as specified in clause 7.1.3) - When the DCF within the ASON entities support Ethernet LAN interfaces, the following functions are required to be supported: - Ethernet LAN physical layer termination function (as specified in clause 7.1.4) - "Network Layer PDU into Ethernet Frame" encapsulation function (as specified in clause 7.1.5)
+- When the DCF within the ASON entities support ECC interfaces, the following functions are required to be supported: - ECC access function (as specified in clause 7.1.1) - ECC data-link layer termination function (as specified in clause 7.1.2) - "Network layer PDU into ECC data-link layer frame" encapsulation function (as specified in clause 7.1.3). - When the DCF within the ASON entities support Ethernet LAN interfaces, the following functions are required to be supported: - Ethernet LAN physical layer termination function (as specified in clause 7.1.4) - "Network layer PDU into Ethernet frame" encapsulation function (as specified in clause 7.1.5).

 The DCF within the ASON entities may operate as an intermediate system (IS) (in OSI terms), or as a router (in IP terms).
-The DCF within ASON entities that operate as IS/routers must be capable of routing within their Level-1 area, and, therefore, must provide the functionality of a Level-1 IS/router.
+The routing protocol used for DCF determines how to forward SCN messages to their destination.
+The DCF within ASON entities that operate as IS/routers must be capable of routing within their Level-1 area and, therefore, must provide the functionality of a Level-1 IS/router.
 Additionally, the DCF within an ASON entity may be provisioned as a Level-2 IS/router, which provides the capability of routing from one area to another.
 The functionality of a Level-2 IS/router is not needed in the DCF of all ASON entities.

-- When the DCF within the ASON entities operate as an IS/router, the following functions are required to be supported: - Network layer PDU forwarding function (as specified in clause 7.1.6)

-- Network layer routing function (as specified in clause 7.1.10)
+- When the DCF within the ASON entities operate as an IS/router, the following functions are required to be supported: - Network layer PDU forwarding function (as specified in clause 7.1.6) - Network layer routing function (as specified in clause 7.1.10).